 Beginning October 15 through April 14 (8am to 1/2 hour before sunset):

-- Calero will remain open 7 days a week.
+- Calero Reservoir will be open to all boating 7 days a week if water levels permit.

 For the safety and protection of all park visitors, please adhere to the following trail etiquette guidelines:Stay on Designated Trails: